REVIEW: A prequel, SoulCalibur 6 is a welcomed "reboot" of

 doesn't require the strict timing of a Guard Impact, and can prove useful

 for both beginner and higher-level players.
 At its core, Reversal Edge aims to

-give beginner/intermediate players a "chance" against higher-level
+give beginner/intermediate players a "chance" against the fearsome

 "slows down" the fundamentals of a 3D fighting game, allowing each